-Listed buildings contribute positively to the appearance of an area, provide points of interest and enrich an area's special character, as well as having stories to tell about the development of a place and its people: Dumbarton is no exception - its churches and public buildings continue to serve the townsfolk usefully (and provide important orientation points) and its station is one of only thirteen in Scotland listed at Category 'A'.
+Listed buildings contribute positively to the appearance of an area, provide points In the Dumbarton Town Centre Conservation Area, the key features are: of interest and enrich an area's special character, as well as having stories to tell about the development of a place and its people: Dumbarton is no exception - its churches and public buildings continue to serve the townsfolk usefully (and provide important orientation points) and its station is one of only thirteen in Scotland listed at Category 'A'.
 These are positive aspects of the area.